New York Annulments

 The grounds for an annulment are contained in Domestic Relations Law Sections 5, 6, and 7, with DRL 140 providing additional factors for some of the grounds.

 For all annulments, the standard of proof required is much higher than that of a divorce; Domestic Relations Law 144 requires that evidence to be corroborated.
+For an uncontested annulment, this corroboration may be accomplished by an affidavit.

 1. VOID MARRIAGES